FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 Eclipse is one of the current mainstream Java IDE, this article will be hands-on, guide how to create FISCO BCOS JavaSDK applications in Eclipse。

-This article first describes how to create a new project in Eclipse, introduce JavaSDK dependencies into the project, interact with the blockchain through configuration, and finally get the blockchain's block high validation to create the project。At the same time, this article will also introduce a more convenient way to use it in actual development, and import the sample projects already provided into Eclipse.。
+This article first describes how to create a new project in Eclipse, introduce JavaSDK dependencies into the project, interact with the blockchain through configuration, and finally get the blockchain's block high validation to create the project。At the same time, this article will also introduce a more convenient way to use it in actual development, and import the sample projects already provided into Eclipse。

 **Note:**